FePhyFoFum/gophy/docs/index.md

-# gophy

-gophy is not finished and may never be.
+_gophy_ is not finished and may never be.
 It serves as a phylogenetic development toolkit from which to make tests and tools for a variety of purposes.

 ## installation